themichaelyang/tautology.town/_posts/2025/2025-11-17-learning-oauth2.md

 PKCE is also used for browser-only or mobile-only apps _without_ backends that can't securely store OAuth client secrets.
 These are known as "public" [OAuth 2.0 client types](https://oauth.net/2/client-types/).

 PKCE is described in detail [here](https://blog.postman.com/what-is-pkce/).

+## Other things

+Access tokens are short lived, so there are also refresh tokens.

 ## How I learned